-Stackdriver Logging offers a Basic Tier, which is free up to 5 GB per month, and a Premium Tier.
+Cloud Logging offers a Basic Tier, which is free up to 5 GB per month, and a Premium Tier.
 The Premium Tier is priced per monitored resource per month, prorated hourly.
-For more information, see the Announcing pricing for Google Stackdriver blog post.

-Cloud Platform provides built-in audit logging, and makes it easy to integrate your current audit-logging solutions as well.
-For information on which services currently generate audit logs, see Google Cloud Audit Logging.
+Google Cloud provides built-in audit logging, and makes it easy to integrate your current audit-logging solutions as well.
+For information on which services currently generate audit logs, see Cloud Audit Logs.

 VM instance logging